AlexJubs/ops/README.md

 <a href="https://lacework.com"><img src="https://techally-content.s3-us-west-1.amazonaws.com/public-content/lacework_logo_full.png" width="600"></a>

-*One of the Projects which I worked on during my time at Lacework*
+*One of the Projects which I worked on during my time at Lacework - Alex Jabbour*

 # Lacework Ops